-Even drivers who have not been classified as Habitual Traffic Offenders by the Florida Department of Highway Safety and Motor Vehicles (DHSMV) may still have their driver licenses suspended or revoked for too many traffic violations or for serious traffic violations.
-In such cases, before the person is eligible to have their driver license reinstated they must take a Florida Advanced Driver Improvement course.
+Even drivers who have not been classified as HTOs may still have their driver licenses suspended or revoked for too many traffic violations or serious traffic offenses.
+In such cases, drivers must complete a Florida ADI course before having their licenses reinstated.

 Judge- or Court-Ordered ADI Attendance

 Sometimes a Florida judge or court may order a repeat or major traffic offender to take the Florida ADI course.
 Failure to complete the course as directed by the judge or court within the specified deadline will result in the loss of the person’s driver license.

 In this case, taking the Florida ADI course is an alternative to losing your driver license.
 Typically, court-ordered ADI attendance is the only way for courts to address serious driving and safety issues without having to revoke a driver’s license.

 Perhaps most importantly, the Florida ADI course offers repeat traffic offenders a second chance at safety.

 The types of habitual traffic offenses that call for ADI attendance are usually those that would otherwise result in serious injuries or fatalities if left unaddressed.
 Rather than being viewed as a punishment, mandatory ADI courses are better seen as a way to correct dangerous driving behaviors before you, your passengers, or other drivers get hurt.